 Our commitment to creating exciting and accessible community art is stated in our Public Art and Placemaking Policy - "Council will initiate Public Art as part of its commitment to improving the overall appearance of the City and to creating vibrant, attractive and functional spaces."

-Council’s Public Art Guide Book (May 2009) showcases the vitality of our public art, artists and the spirit of our local community whose sense of place is firmly embedded in the distinctive public art on display.
+Our Public Art Guide Book (May 2009) showcases the vitality of our public art, artists and the spirit of our local community whose sense of place is firmly embedded in the distinctive public art on display.
 View the Public art guide book online

 During lockdown, we initiated a project dubbed Paint Ya Pole!
 The project had two aims – to get people into their streets and potentially get to know their neighbours better and to brighten up the streets of PAE.
 We are bringing colour to our City as part of our COVID-19 Recovery Framework.